ejhusom/green-ai/README.md

 <!-- 		- Pruning -->
 <!-- 		- Quantization -->
 <!-- 	- My thoughts: Ikke så dyp analyse.
 Kun en presentasjon, ikke ordentlig artikkel.
 Snakker bare om pruning ig quantization. -->

+## Organizations, projects and foundations

+- Green Software Foundation – non-profit foundation promoting software development with sustainability as a core priority [[Website]](https://greensoftware.foundation/)
+- ENFIELD: European Lighthouse to Manifest Trustworthy and Green AI – project for creating a European Centre of Excellence with Green AI as one of the pillars [[Website]](https://www.enfield-project.eu/)

 ## Other resources